For engineering firms

 • You run or lead an engineering firm, roughly 10 to 200 people.

-• Your team is technically capable but not full-time software developers.
-Engineers, scientists, analysts, modelers.
+• Your team is technically capable but not a full-time software department.
+Engineers, scientists, analysts, modellers.

 • Your executive team is asking what your firm is doing about AI, and you'd like an answer that isn't hype.